Positives

 Flex Personality

-Capita Aeronaut Flex
+Capita Aeronaut Snowboard Flex

-The Capita Aeronaut has a pretty mediumish flex but it wasn’t super easy to butter.
+The Capita Aeronaut has a pretty mediumish flex, but it wasn’t super easy to butter.
 That is probably due to all that camber.
 The

 Uneven Terrain